simon-ritchie/apysc/docstring_markdowns/apysc/_validation/display_validation.md

 **[Raises]**

-- ValueError: If specified cap setting type is not LineCaps or not defined string value.
+- ValueError: If a specified cap setting type is not LineCaps or not defined string value.

 ## `validate_line_joints` function docstring